PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 use, the retained dequant-HardSigmoid predecessor, raw swish successor, sole occurrence, typed runner/helper propagation requirement, and an unconsumed observation-only direct policy.

+Late dequant/unary fan-out result propagation now returns the existing ordered three-child tuple from the runner and lowerer helper.
+The sole direct invocation retains it as `_late_dequant_unary_fanout_results`, which remains unconsumed and observation-only.

+All fixed child schemas and callbacks, pass order, one shared `ModelIRPassStateScope`, exact context and zero-argument helper use, retained dequant-HardSigmoid predecessor, swish-transpose successor, public API, dependencies, and TensorFlow boundary are unchanged.
+The result tuple does not control later lowering or claim complete mutation evidence.